springbot/adroller/README.md

 The default method is get method, and it expects the request method as symbol name e.g. :post, :get.
 Pass in :post when authenticating for first time, and :get once the Facebook page is authenticated

+** If any other endpoints have multiple HTTP request methods, you need to pass in additional method params as symbol to call the method you want.

 Example
 =========